eferdosi/EKSContainerLab/module-3/README.md

 **Your Windows Workstation - A Remote AWS Windows Server 2019 AMI Instance**

-1. For this lab, we utilize an EC2 hosted **Microsoft Windows Server 2019 Base with Containers** instance.
+1. For this lab, we utilize an EC2 hosted **Microsoft Windows Server 2019 Base with Containers** bare-metal instance.
 This Amazon Machine Image (AMI) is preconfigured to support Docker Containers.
+We will use bare-metal because we need the physical machine to run the Docker with Linux Daemon.
 2. Don't know how to create an EC2 instance?
 Please refer to step-wise documentation at (https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/).
 3. When creating your AMI instance, **be sure to choose an attached disk size of 60 GByte**.
 The default of 30 GByte may be too small to contain our software packages.
 4. When creating your AMI instance, be sure to select the **Microsoft Windows Server 2019 Base with Containers** AMI-type.
-We recommend utilizing a **t2.xlarge** or better host-machine type.
+We recommend utilizing a **i3.metal** host-machine type.
 5. Refer to  <a href="#appendix-a">**Appendix A**</a> herein for instructions on accessing your AMI instance via Remote Desktop Protocol (RDP).

 **Proceed with installation of the following tools only after completion of the above EC2 instance creation.
 Lab instructions are to be executed from a RDP client application connection to that EC2 instance.**

 ![Windows Server 2019 AMI](/images/module-3/WindowsServer2019-AMI-1.jpg)